VPLazarenko/Air-Lab/replit.md

 - **Backup Integration**: All assistants are automatically recreated in OpenAI if lost
 - **File Attachment System**: Fixed file upload and attachment to assistants with proper OpenAI API integration
 - **UI Layout Protection**: Implemented overflow controls and proper constraints to prevent content from going off-screen
+- **Google Docs Integration**: Automatic context loading from Google Docs when creating new conversations
+- **Instruction Templates**: Built-in algorithm templates for database updates and document checking

 ## External Dependencies